ordina-jworks/ordina-jworks.github.io/_posts/2017-12-31-3-stages-api-testing.md

 In our second stage we are going to use a mock service to test against.
 This means that we are going to mock 'the other' component by replacing it with an easy to use solution.
-Although we are mocking some parts, this can be seen as end-to-end test for each component itself.
+Although we are mocking some parts, this can be seen as an end-to-end test for each component itself.
 We want to test our component by means of external services, just as it is supposed to work in a complete environment.

 ### Mocking our back-end to test our front-end.